The USA’s Working Holiday Program for Australians

 The US Department of State website has more information about this visa.

 How to apply for the Summer Work Travel Pilot Program

 The USA’s exchange visitor program is different to the working holiday programs offered by most other countries.
 To participate in the Australian Summer Work Travel Pilot Program category of the exchange visitor program, you’ll first need to find a sponsor.

 You can find a list of designated sponsors on the BridgeUSA website.
 You can also search by home country.
 The sponsor will provide you with specific program and application requirements.
 Program sponsors are responsible for selecting participants and will also help you during your stay in the United States.
 Fees are payable to sponsors.

-Once this has been completed, you can schedule an interview at your a US consulate in Australia (Sydney, Melbourne or Perth).
+After completing these steps, you can schedule an interview at your a US consulate in Australia (Sydney, Melbourne or Perth).
 The next available appointment could be weeks or even many months away, so book well in advance!

 If you can’t find a suitable appointment at your nearest US consulate, you may wish to travel interstate.
 Anecdotally, Perth is the easiest place to get an appointment.